-Becoming parents for the first time is equal parts exciting, equal parts challenging.
+Becoming new parents is equal parts exciting, equal parts challenging.
 Hopping onto the family bus is a lot of joy and a lot of hard work too, so once you move ahead from all the initial excitement, you start understanding that you need to be extra careful and extra cautious around these tiny human beings and every little thing that you used to previously overlook can pose a significant threat to your little one.

 Different people’s ideas of a perfect nursery might vary and so do their preferences.
 However, there are a few must-haves and dos and don’ts that need to be a part of every babies’ nurseries in order to keep your little one safe and sound.
 There are a lot of things that go in the making of a perfect nursery – yes, more than a cute theme, bright colors and stuffed toys.
 While there is no denying that these are the exciting and fun parts that go into the making of the nursery, the safety aspects of the nursery just cannot be overlooked.
 Statistics show that about 2 million kids aged below 4 years are brought to the emergency/casualty room every year due to accidents at home.
 Now that’s one scary statistic!